michael-sapriio/Electoral-Roll/README.md

         directory = 'E:\Python\Github_Portfolio\source'

 **4.** In line 15 and line 16 specify the start and end page numbers of the PDF files.
 The end page number could be made dynamic as desired.
-Here the 'num_pg' variable is the total page number.
+Here the `num_pg` variable is the total page number.

 For example: